anhoej/pbc_webinar/README.md

 ### Aims

 The webinar is scheduled to run for 60 minutes.
-After attending, participants will:
+After attending, you will:

 * understand the theory behind I' charts,
 * know when – and when not – to use I' charts as alternatives to traditional SPC charts, and